blog

 AI is changing Māori culture

-It’s a cultural norm for Māori to mihi or greet people with a ‘Kia ora’ or other salutation when in person and written communications, and over the recent years in online video.
+It’s a cultural norm for Māori to mihi or greet people with a ‘Kia ora’ or other salutation.
+This is done in person, written communications, and over the recent years in online video.

-In the early 2000’s when email was relatively new, many Māori would include several sentences to a paragraph of mihimihi in each email and each response.
-My feeling at the time, this was done as it was against our cultural norms to send a written form of communication when the alternatives were to ring or to physically see the person face to face to correspond your message.
+In the early 2000’s, when email was relatively new, many Māori would include several sentences to a paragraph of mihimihi in each email.
+This was done as it was against our cultural norms to send a written form of communication.
+The alternatives were to ring or to physically see the person face to face to correspond your message.

-With the recent introduction of online AI tools such as ChatGPT, it is not unusual for Māori to say “Kia ora” to the AI, and or thank the AI for the outputs by saying thigs such as ‘ngā mihi’.
-There are also multiple reports of people forming friendships and others are falling in love with and having a romantic relationship with an AI.
+With the recent introduction of online AI tools such as ChatGPT, it is not unusual for Māori to say “Kia ora” to the AI.
+They may thank the AI for the outputs by saying things such as ‘ngā mihi’.
+There are also multiple reports of people forming friendships.
+Others are falling in love with and having a romantic relationship with an AI.

-From a Māori culture perspective, as I have written many other times, AI could be considered to have a mauri, could be considered for legal personhood in New Zealand, does use our taonga – Māori Data and produces a taonga with Māori Data as an output.
+From a Māori culture perspective, as I have written many other times, AI could be considered to have a mauri.
+It could be considered for legal personhood in New Zealand.
+AI does use our taonga – Māori Data, and produces a taonga with Māori Data as an output.

-In terms of greeting an AI, it is another new cultural norm that Māori either intentionally or through natural attrition stop greeting and other salutations to AI.
+In terms of greeting an AI, it is another new cultural norm that Māori either intentionally or through natural attrition stop greeting.
+Other salutations to AI stop as well.

 If you write “Kia ora” and “ngā mihi nui” the next time you are using ChatGPT, you could use as much 40 to 50 millilitres of water, or over 25 times, about 1 litre of water, according to research from the University of California.